Our Stories

 What strikes me most about what life was like before the programme, is how mental it all seems to have been, and how ignorant I was to the madness.

 I certainly spent most of my life preoccupied with food and self-image!
 Whether it was dieting, bingeing, purging on exercise, or self-loathing because I didn't look as thin as my other girlfriends, or my mum.
 Regardless of whether I was underweight / overweight or a normal weight my mind would beat me up and as a result I loathed myself.
+Not having an I'm full button' when it came to the amount of food I consumed was a big struggle.
+I used food to deal with my emotions and nervous energy.

 As I reflect, I can certainly observe a progression of the disease, and how cunning, baffling and powerful the disease was over the years of my life prior to the programme.